Planning a day at the beach with your kids? Use these genius beach hacks on your next beach trip to make your fun day easier and more enjoyable!

 6. Safely Store Your Phone

 Save plastic peanut butter jars to store your phone and keys in while you’re at the beach.
-No sand or surf will get in there.
+No sand or surf will get in there but easy to grab when you need them.
 Brilliant!
 Alternatively, you could also use zip topped plastic bags, but this seems safer to me.
+Whatever you choose will be easy to throw into your beach bag.

 7. Whip up Some Lemonade Pouches